 By John Leonard

-Colin Kaepernick is nothing but an average to mediocre football player and an attention-seeking clown who doesn’t deserve any of Cam Newton’s respect.
+For example, I feel that I owe Colin Kaepernick an apology for writing that he was “nothing but an average to mediocre football player and an attention-seeking clown who doesn’t deserve any of Cam Newton’s respect.”

 The truth of the matter is that I’m not an expert on NFL quarterbacks.
 My opinions have obviously been jaded by the fact it upsets me to see NFL players showing what I interpreted as disrespect for the national anthem.
 Furthermore, I’ve also been an NFL fan for much of my life and vividly remember that “my” Atlanta Falcons were denied a trip to the Super Bowl because they couldn’t stop Colin Kaepernick and the San Francisco 49ers in the 2012 NFC Championship Game.
 So for me to describe Mr. Kaepernick’s NFL talent level as average to mediocre is dubious at best, and ridiculous at worst.